boystrange/LinearityChallenge/fin/DeadlockFreedom.lagda.md

 ... | inj₂ (inj₂ (inj₂ x)) | inj₂ (inj₂ (inj₂ y)) = contradiction (x , y) (output-output dc)
 ```

-## Deadlock Freedom for General Processes
+## Deadlock freedom for general processes

 We say that a process is **observable** if it is (structurally
 precongruent to) a thread.
 The terminology is justified by the fact